Republic Steel: Decline, merger, and re-launch

 Republic Steel remained prosperous until the 1970s, when rising foreign imports, labor costs, and other factors caused severe stress at Republic and throughout the steel industry in the U.S.

-In 1984, Republic merged into the Jones and Laughlin Steel subsidiary of the LTV Corporation, with the new entity being known as LTV Steel.
+In 1984, Republic merged into the Jones and Laughlin Steel Company subsidiary of the LTV Corporation, with the new entity being known as LTV Steel.
 An employee stock ownership plan bought LTV's steel bar division and renamed it Republic Engineered Steels in 1989.
 In 1998, Republic Engineered Steels merged with Bar Technologies to become Republic Technologies International.
 Republic Engineered Products was established in December 2003 with the purchase of operating assets from Republic Engineered Products LLC.
 In July 2005 RES was acquired by Industrias CH, S.A de C.V.
 (ICH).
 In September 2011 RES changed its name to Republic Steel.

-Recent corporate history
+Recent history

 In April 2014, the company agreed to pay a $2.4 million fine to the Occupational Safety and Health Administration (OSHA) and agreed to "settle alleged health and safety violations" at four Republic Steel facilities—in Canton, Lorain and Massillon in Ohio, and in Blasdell, New York.
 OSHA said they found over 100 violations of health and safety at the facilities run by Republic.

+In August 2023, Republic Steel announced it would indefinitely idle steelmaking operations in Canton and Lackawanna, New York, ending leaded steel production in the United States.
+Grupo Simec cited a competitive market, increasing input costs, and the 2021–2023 inflation surge.